Tomàs Guarino: Career for Switzerland

-2020–21 season
+2020–21 season: Debut for Spain

-After not competing in 2020, Guarino Sabaté resumed his career for Spain in February 2021 at the International Challenge Cup in the Netherlands.
+After not competing in 2020, Guarino resumed his career for Spain in February 2021 at the International Challenge Cup in the Netherlands.
 He won the Spanish national title in March and took bronze at the Egna Spring Trophy in April.

 2021–22 season

-In September, Guarino Sabaté placed sixteenth at the 2021 CS Nebelhorn Trophy, an Olympic qualifying event.
+In September, Guarino placed sixteenth at the 2021 CS Nebelhorn Trophy, an Olympic qualifying event.
 He won gold at the Open d'Andorra in November and then his second national title in December.
 He was subsequently selected to compete at his first ISU Championship, the 2022 European Championships in Tallinn, Estonia, where he qualified to the free skate and finished in twenty-second place.
 To end the season, he was twenty-first at the 2022 World Championships.

 2022–23 season

-Beginning the new season at the Nebelhorn Trophy again, Guarino Sabaté came fifth.
+Beginning the new season at the Nebelhorn Trophy again, Guarino came fifth.
 At two other Challenger events, he was sixth at the 2022 CS Budapest Trophy and fourth at the 2022 CS Ice Challenge.
-Guarino Sabaté was fifth at the Santa Claus Cup, before winning a third Spanish national title.
+Guarino was fifth at the Santa Claus Cup, before winning a third Spanish national title.

-Guarino Sabaté finished fourteenth at the 2023 Winter World University Games, twelfth at the 2023 European Championships, and twenty-seventh at the 2023 World Championships.
+Guarino finished fourteenth at the 2023 Winter World University Games, twelfth at the 2023 European Championships, and twenty-seventh at the 2023 World Championships.

 Tomas decided to leave the Young Goose Academy where he was training, and moved to Torino to train with Edoardo De Bernardis at the Ice Club Torino.